William Mitchell College of Law, J.D., 2003, Magna Cum Laude

 - Honorable Natalie E. Hudson, Minnesota Court of Appeals

-Jon Schmidt is a member of the Business Litigation Section and chair of the Appellate Practice Group.
+Jon Schmidt is a member of the Business Litigation Section, chair of the Appellate Practice Group and serves as co-chair of the firm's Recruiting Committee.
 Jon practices principally in the areas of:

 - Appellate law